Bayesian hidden Markov models for latent variable labeling assignments in conflict research: application to the role ceasefires play in conflict dynamics: Statistical methodology

-To draw posterior samples from (\ref{posterior_density}) we have written and implemented a custom Metropolis-within-Gibbs MCMC algorithm.
-In a Gibbs sampler fashion, user-defined groups of the parameters (denoted by $\zeta, \beta, a, c$; 70 parameters in total) are updated via on a Metropolis-Hasting step.
-We have found in our experiments on our real data that organizing the parameters into three groups yields an efficient trade-off between adequate mixing of the MCMC samples versus the ability of the chain to sufficiently explore the high posterior density regions.
-Further, during the initial ``burnin'' phase of the MCMC algorithm, an adaptive proposal strategy is implemented that tunes the variance of the proposal distributions so as to achieve an optimal acceptance proportion approximately in the range of $0.3-0.5$.
-These computational strategies are based on the strategies proposed in \cite{Williams:2020}, and further details can be found in the supplement to that paper.

-With the posterior samples of the parameters in (\ref{posterior_density}) obtained from our MCMC algorithm, we then develop and implement a custom computational strategy to estimate the conditional posterior distribution of the state space for a given country in our data set.
-That is, in a series of Gibbs sampler steps, two consecutive weeks at a time, the algorithm proposes a pair of associated latent states, $s_{i,k}, s_{i,k+1}$, to iteratively update the entire latent sequence of states for a given country using the target density defined by the right side of (\ref{marginal_pmf}).
-We refer to this algorithm as the {\em state space sampler} algorithm.

-In the state sampler algorithm, one full update of the entire latent state sequence $s_{i,1}, \dots, s_{i,n_{i}}$ represents one iteration of the MCMC algorithm.
-The posterior means of the samples of HMM parameters, $\zeta, \beta, a, c$, from the previous algorithm are used to evaluate the target mass function (\ref{state_pmf}) in the state space sampler algorithm.
-The proportion of each state visited in the state space sampler algorithm, for each country/week, is an estimate of the posterior probability of each state for a given country/week.
-The state space sampler algorithm is a tool for evaluating or predicting the most likely state (i.e., non-violent, stable violence, or intensified violence) at any given country/week, based on the HMM fitted to the real data.
-In Section \ref{results} we present a visual representation of the posterior distribution of the latent state sequence for countries both in our training data and in our held-out test data.
+We implement a Metropolis-within-Gibbs MCMC algorithm to draw posterior samples from (\ref{posterior_density}).
+With these posterior samples, we then estimate the conditional posterior distribution of the latent state space for a given country in our data set; we refer to this algorithm as the {\em state space sampler} algorithm.
+The state space sampler algorithm is a tool for evaluating or predicting the most likely state (i.e., non-violent, stable violence, or intensified violence) at any given country/week, based on the HMM fit to the real data.
+In Section \ref{results}, we present a visual representation of the posterior distribution of the latent state sequence for countries both in our training data and in our held-out test data.